Turks & Caicos Getting Around & Transport

 Getting Around Salt Cay

-Golf carts are an excellent (and our recommended) form of transport on Salt Cay.
-The island is quite small at 5 square miles (13 km²), and there are only about twenty cars on the entire island.
+Golf carts are an excellent (and the main recommended) form of transport on Salt Cay.
+The island is quite small at 5 square miles (13 km²), and there are very few cars.

 Your choices are to walk, cycle, or rent an off-road golf cart.
 Due to the heat and lack of shade, we highly recommend that you rent a golf cart, especially if you’re visiting for the day.
 Most of the villas and guest houses offer complimentary transportation to your accommodation when you arrive with luggage on Salt Cay.